 Most teams meet twice a week for practices and/or games.

 Practices/games are on one weekday evening and then games are generally on Saturdays.
 Very rarely, if ever, Wildcat games will be held on a Sunday afternoon.

 Weeknight practices/games are generally from either 6:30-7:45 or 7:45-9:00.

 Saturday games are scheduled anytime from 8:00am to 9:00 pm, depending on the availability of the gyms.

 Both the boys and girls sponsor tournament teams which will participate in local tournaments in February and March (occasionally April as well).
 The selection of the players depends on a number of factors - ask your coach if you'd like more information about this.
 (For example: Some years there are open tryouts, yet some years the teams are formed by coach invitation).
 There may be some additional expenses related to tournament play.

-Gyms to be used in the T/E School District area include: Beaumont Elementary School (BES), Valley Forge Elementary School (VFES), Tredyffrin/Easttown Middle School (TEMS), Valley Forge Middle School (VFMS), and occasionally Conestoga High School (CHS).
+Gyms to be used in the T/E School District area include: Beaumont Elementary School (BES), Valley Forge Elementary School (VFES), Tredyffrin/Easttown Middle School (TEMS), Valley Forge Middle School (VFMS) and Devon Elementary School (DES).

 The boys division has 2 age groups: juniors (4th/5th grades) and seniors (6th/7th grades).
 The girls division has 2 age groups: juniors (4th/5th grades) and seniors (6th/7th/8th grades).

 Rosters are generally limited to 10 players/team.
 Minimum playing time rules exist for all groups.

 There is limited roster space in each age group.
 A waiting list will be formed for interested players once the maximum in an age group has been reached.